Kansas lost 500 foster homes. A survey of foster parents who dropped out shows why

 The oversight office has received over 80 complaints involving around 120 children so far in 2023.
 The conduct of state foster care contracts were some of the most common complaints.

-State Sen. Beverly Gossage, a Eudroa Republican, is hopeful the new office is one part of the solution.
+State Sen. Beverly Gossage, a Eudora Republican, is hopeful the new office is one part of the solution.

 “We would like to hear people come … and say we had this issue, this issue and this issue,” she said.
 “But thankfully we went to the child advocate and through their help, we were able to resolve this, this, this and this.”